 Design mobile apps, develop advertising campaigns, create branded identities, and develop start-ups and e-business plans.
 As a Lebanon Valley College Digital Communications major, you'll combine art and science to become a master of technology—for today and tomorrow.
 Gain hands-on experience with industry-standard software, mobile devices, and 3-D printing.
 Concentrate in one of six areas: business technology, communications, design, programming, user experience, or videography.

+According to College Factual, Lebanon Valley College’s digital communications major is among the top 10% most focused and top 10% high-paid graduates in the nation.
 Recent graduates have been hired as graphic artists, interactive media specialists, and marketing coordinators in places including Baltimore, Boston, Charlotte, Chicago, London, New York City, Orlando, Richmond, and San Diego.

 The LVC Maker Space

 LVC’s Maker Space provides students with open access to experiment with digital fabrication equipment such as a 45-watt laser cutter, 3D printers, digital scanners, and other tools and equipment that support the needs of students in interaction design.
 Digital fabrication equipment/maker technologies have made interaction design and physical computing much easier, enabling students to learn CAD/CAM, to readily and easily fabricate objects, to control them with microprocessors, to gather data through input and sensors embedded in these objects, and to collect and make this data available on the Internet—paving the way for students to design and develop the smart objects that will form the Internet of Things.
 The maker space creates an environment that supports and incubates innovation, and knowledge sharing, and affords innovative and technology-focused entrepreneurship.